iOS (Native)

 Event tracking

-as described here. - To detect successful install and track it, use
+AppnomixCommerce.AnalyticsFacade().trackOfferDisplayfunction whenever the CTA is displayed, as described in the API Reference. - To detect successful install and track it, use

 Customize Onboarding screen